 World Mobile Stratospheric is part of the same fabric as EarthNodes, AirNodes, and the World Mobile Chain.

-“It’s not a standalone layer,” said Gregory.
+“It’s not a standalone layer,” Gregory confirms.
 “It integrates with the network we’ve already built, and it extends that network into places that couldn’t be reached before.”

 Each aircraft transmits through the same blockchain-verified infrastructure.
 Traffic is logged by EarthNodes.
 Value is distributed through the same tokenized systems.